 How does depression affect us?

 Depression puts a negative slant on the way we see ourselves in the present and the predictions we make for our future.
 Left unchecked it can cause our mood to sink further and further downward allowing negative thoughts to build on each other making it even harder to get back to a more balanced sense of well-being.
-Without help we can feel desperately trapped in this place and wrongly imagine that things will never get better.
+Without help we can begin to feel that things will never get better.
 But the thing we really can't see when we're depressed is that the feelings are likely to be temporary.
 Even if feels like you've had depression for a long time it's unlikely that you will always feel this way.
-There is usually something holding our depression in place and keeping it going.
-Finding out what this is can be hard to do on our own.
+There is usually something keeping depression in place and preventing it from being resolved.
+Finding out what is maintaining our low mood can be hard to do on our own.

 If you're feeling depressed please feel free to phone me on 020 8866 2190